 This is exactly why I decided to use essential oils.
-I wanted to replace my medicine cabinet with natural remedies to treat health conditions in my children.
+I wanted to create a holistic medicine kit with natural remedies to treat health conditions in my children.

-Keep reading to find out how to treat common conditions in kids with essential oils.
+Keep reading to find out how to use essential oils for common conditions in kids.
 And read my companion post on Essential Oils for Baby (2 years and younger).

 Why I Choose Young Living Essential Oils

-Young Living Essential Oils are 100% pure therapeutic-grade essential oils - which means they can be used for therapeutic use, not just for smell.
+Young Living Essential Oils are 100% pure therapeutic-grade essential oils – which means they can be used for therapeutic use, not just for smell.
 I use these essential oils as part of our holistic medicine kit.
-For instance, I use peppermint to bring down fevers and treat bug bites, and lavender for minor cuts.
+For instance, I use peppermint for fevers, Purification for bug bites, and lavender for minor cuts.
 I also make homemade beauty and natural household cleaners.